m-oniqu3/movie-memory/README.md

 - TMDB API
 - Toastify-JS

+## Design File

+Here is a link to the design file for Movie Memories: [Figma](https://www.figma.com/file/XVgFo6tAEbgZOqZkaOthPR/movie-memory?type=design&node-id=741%3A40&t=r9HtGCOnTISvO9K7-1)

 ## Installation

 This project was built using Vite and Firebase.
 To install the project, follow these steps: